 Due to the fundamental problem of causal inference, the two potential values of the intermediate variable are not simultaneously observable, rendering it challenging to identify and estimate PCEs without additional assumptions. \citet{angrist1996identification} establish the nonparametric identification of one PCE, often called the complier average causal effect or the local average treatment effect, under the monotonicity and the exclusion restriction (ER).
-The monotonicity assumes that the treatment does not harm the intermediate variable for any unit, while the ER assumes that the treatment affects the outcome only through the intermediate variable.
+The monotonicity assumes that the treatment changes the intermediate variable only in one direction for any unit, and the ER assumes that the treatment affects the outcome only through the intermediate variable.
 The identification result of \citet{angrist1996identification} has motivated various estimation methods and efficiency theories \citep{abadie2003semiparametric,tan2006regression,frolich2007nonparametric,ogburn2015doubly}.
 Although the ER is a standard assumption, it is not plausible when the treatment affects the outcome through pathways other than the intermediate variable. \citet{hirano2000assessing} give an example of the violation of the ER in a randomized experiment with noncompliance.
-Moreover, in mediation, truncation by death, and principal surrogate evaluation problems, testing the ER is the scientific question of interest.
-Thus, it cannot be invoked a priori.
-Without the ER, \citet{zhang2008evaluating} and \citet{imai2008sharp} derive the large sample bounds on the PCEs, and \citet{li2010bayesian}, \citet{zigler2012bayesian}, and \citet{schwartz2011bayesian} perform Bayesian analyses.
-Unfortunately, the bounds might be too wide to be informative, whereas the Bayesian analyses could be sensitive to priors.
-Using Normal mixture models within principal strata, \citet{zhang2009likelihood} and \citet{frumento2012evaluating} identify the PCEs, but these analyses can be sensitive to the modeling assumptions \citep{feller2016principal}.
+Moreover, in mediation, truncation by death, and principal surrogate evaluation problems, testing the ER is a scientific question of interest.
+Thus, we cannot invoke ER {\it a priori}.
+Without the ER, \citet{zhang2008evaluating} and \citet{imai2008sharp} derive the large sample bounds on the PCEs, and \citet{li2010bayesian}, \citet{zigler2012bayesian}, and \citet{schwartz2011bayesian} perform model-based Bayesian analyses.
+Unfortunately, the bounds might be too wide to be informative, whereas the Bayesian analyses could be sensitive to models and priors.
+Assuming normal linear outcome models within principal strata, \citet{zhang2009likelihood} and \citet{frumento2012evaluating} estimate the PCEs using the likelihood approach, but these analyses can be sensitive to the modeling assumptions and can be unstable even if the models are correctly specified due to the mixture distributions of the observed data \citep{feller2016principal}.
 Auxiliary covariates or secondary outcomes satisfying additional conditional independence assumptions can help to improve identification and estimation of the PCEs \citep[e.g.,][]{ding2011identifiability,mattei2011augmented,mattei2013exploiting,mealli2013using,jiang2016principal,yang2016using, jiang2020identification}, but those additional assumptions may be hard to justify without prior knowledge.